 Student Name: Faculty Name:

 Exposed Individual's Name: Date of Birth:

 Address:

 Telephone number Home: Cell:

-Source of exposure (state name of person if applicable):
+Source of exposure (state name of person if ap oplicable):

-Date of occurrence:Time occurr red:Time reported:
+Date of occurrence:Time o ccurred:Time reported:

 Name and title of person initially notified:

 Location of occurrence:

-Check the following that apply to the occurrence: percutaneous exposure (break in the skin that cause: Mucous membrane contact (eyes, mouth, nose) chapped skin, abraded skin, dermatitis exposure to chemical other, explain:
+Check the following that apply to the occurrence percutaneous exposure (break in the skin to the skin hat causes bleeding) nose)

-Were bloodborne pathogens (blood, saliva, body fluids, Yes No (circle 1) contaminated solutions, etc) involved?
+Were bloodborne pathogens (blood, saliva, boo dy fluids, contaminated solutions, etc) involved?

 Explain:

 Describe the incident precisely:

 What did you do after being exposed?

-y U I I I I I I I I I I

 How do you feel this incident can be prevented in the future?

 Signature of person making report: Date:

 Signature of faculty if applicable: Date:

-Dean of Health Science D.

-& Human Services Date:
+Dean of Health Science & Human Services Date: